cnelson/substweet/README.md

  This stupid app skipped part of my video, why!?

-    This app only makes gives for parts of the video that are subtitled. parts without subtitles will be skipped.
+    This app only makes gifs for parts of the video that are subtitled. parts without subtitles will be skipped.

 positional arguments: